-If you don't engage in digital marketing, your competition will (or more specifically inbound marketing).
-With the rise in the digital age, your customers are now resorting to making a judgment about your business before they even talk to you.
+In today’s digital age, your customers are making judgments about your business before they even talk to you.
 They read customer reviews, scroll through your social media accounts, and visit your website to help them decide if they will even begin to engage with your business.
-Your customers are online, and if you don't cater to your customers on the platforms they are using, you will miss out on an opportunity to expand your customer base.

 1. Website Traffic (By Source)